South Carolina Truck Accident Lawyers

 Fighting for Justice for Victims of Truck Crashes Throughout the State

-The experienced South Carolina injury attorneys at the law firm of McGowan, Hood & Felder, LLC, understand how serious truck accidents can be.
+The experienced South Carolina injury attorneys at the law firm of McGowan, Hood, Felder & Phillips, LLC, understand how serious truck accidents can be.
 When accidents happen involving tractor-trailers, 18-wheelers, big rigs and other large trucks, the injuries can often be extremely severe, sometimes even fatal.
 When someone survives a crash with an 18-wheeler, the catastrophic injuries they come away from the accident with may have a lasting impact on the individual’s life.
 That’s why it’s critical that injury victims contact us immediately.
 We will fight to protect your rights and get you the compensation you rightfully deserve.

 Our knowledgeable South Carolina truck accident attorneys are familiar with the common causes of truck accidents, including speeding truckers, tired truck drivers and distracted truck drivers.
 We also know how to deal with all different types of truck accidents, whether you were injured in a jackknife truck accident or wide turn truck accident.